mechawrench/wificom-update-tool/README.md

 - If a CircuitPython upgrade/downgrade is recommended, the tool will link to the appropriate file.
   - Choose "Download UF2 file" to save the file using your web browser.
   - Eject (safely remove) the CIRCUITPY drive from your computer.
+  - Put the unit into bootloader mode:
     - On Pi Pico W, disconnect the USB / power supply, and reconnect while holding the BOOT button.
+      - On Xanthos's premade units, the BOOT button is on the back.
+You may need a tool to press it.
-On Nano RP2040 Connect, double-click the RESET button.
+    - On Arduino Nano RP2040 Connect, double-click the RESET button.
   - Copy the UF2 file into the RPI-RP2 drive that appears.
   - Re-run the update tool and select the same option as before.
 - Wait for the update to complete.